RAP: Runtime Adaptive Pruning for LLM Inference: Design

-\textsc{\textbf{Action:}} Given the input state $s_t$, the action set is defined as $A_t = \{(a_1, \dots, a_{2N}) \mid a_i \in \{0,1\}\}$, where $2N$ binary indicators represent whether to retain ($a_i = 1$) or remove ($a_i = 0$) each of the $2N$ transformer blocks (one MHA and one FFN per layer) at step $t$.
-Selecting all pruned blocks at once leads to an intractably large combinatorial space, e.g., for LLama2-7B with 64 blocks, the action space grows to $C_{64}^{k}$, with complexity $O(N^2)$, where $k$ is the number of pruned blocks.
-To address this, we reduce the action space to linear size $O(N)$ by selecting one block one-by-one.
-However, directly applying one-shot top-$k$ pruning is suboptimal, as shown in $\S ~\ref{section4.1}$, because block importance changes after each removal.
-Therefore, we adopt GSI to iteratively select the top-1 block until the peak memory footprint meets the budget.
-Although iterative, the RL agent uses a lightweight 2-layer MLP, whose runtime overhead is negligible compared to inference ``billion-parameter'' LLMs.
+\textsc{\textbf{Action:}} At each pruning step $t$, given $N$ layers model and input state $S_t$, the action set is defined as $A_t = \{(a_1, \dots, a_{2N}) \mid a_i \in \{0,1\}\}$, where $2N$ binary indicators represent whether to retain ($a_i = 1$) or remove ($a_i = 0$) each of the $2N$ transformer blocks (one MHA and one FFN per layer) at step $t$.
+Simultaneous multi-block selection creates an intractable action space of size $2^{2N}$; for example, Llama2-7B with 64 blocks, this yields approximately $2^{64} \approx 1.8 \times 10^{19}$ possible actions.
+To address this computational challenge, we decompose the decision into sequential single-block selections, reducing the action space to $2N$ decision step.
+However, directly applying one-shot top-$k$ pruning proves suboptimal, as demonstrated in $\S ~\ref{section4.1}$, since block importance dynamically changes after each removal.
+More precisely, we utilize GSI-derived importance scores to iteratively remove the least important block at each step.
+After each removal, we re-assess the importance hierarchy among remaining blocks and select the next least important candidate, repeating this greedy selection until the peak memory footprint meets the memory budget constraint.
+While the approach requires iterative decision-making, the RL agent employs a lightweight 2-layer MLP with minimal parameters, ensuring computational overhead remains negligible compared to the inference costs of billion-parameter LLMs.

-\textsc{\textbf{Reward:}} To optimize a pruned model under a fixed memory budget, the reward must balance generative ability and processing memory consumption.
-We embed two importance metrics—perplexity-oriented $R_{\mathrm{ppl}}$ and memory-oriented $R_{\mathrm{me}}$—into a unified reward:
+\textsc{\textbf{Reward:}} To ptimize a pruned model under a fixed memory budget presents a multi-objective challenge.
+We address this by formulating a unified reward as a weighted sum of two specialized metrics: $R_{\mathrm{ppl}}$, reflecting language modeling performance via perplexity, and $R_{\mathrm{mem}}$, which penalizes peak memory consumption during inference.

-where $t$ is the time step, $A_{t}$ is the pruning action indicator, $I_{i}^{\mathrm{ppl}}$ ($\S ~\ref{section4.2}$) and $I_{i}^{\mathrm{me}}$ denote the perplexity importance and estimated memory footprint of block $i$, respectively, and $\circ$ is the Hadamard product \citep{kim2016hadamard}.
-Hyperparameters $\alpha$ and $\beta$ act as reward scale factors, tuning the accuracy–memory trade-off and penalizing bottleneck workloads when necessary.
-Specifically, in this paper, we set $\alpha =1$, $\beta =0.03$.
+Here, $N$ is the total number of blocks.
+At each time step $t$, $A_t$ is a binary action vector where $(A_t)_i=1$ indicates that block $i$ is preserved while $(A_t)_i=0$ will remove block $i$.
+The terms $R^{\mathrm{ppl}}_{i}$ (detailed in $\S$~\ref{section4.2}) and $R^{\mathrm{me}}_{i}$ denote the perplexity importance and estimated memory footprint of block $i$, respectively.
+The hyperparameters $\alpha$ and $\beta$ act as reward scale factors, tuning the accuracy–memory trade-off and penalizing bottleneck workloads when necessary.
+Specifically, in this paper, we set $\alpha =1$, $\beta =0.3$.
 A detailed description of RL-agent algorithm can be found in Appendix~\ref{appendix:Algorithm}.